-The Excel Autofill feature can be used to populate a range of cells with either a repeat value, or with a series of numerical values (eg, 1, 2, 3, ...).
-To use the Excel Autofill :
+The Excel Autofill feature can be used to populate a range of cells with either a repeat value, a series of values, or just a cell format.

-The easiest way to start off a series which you want to extend using the Auto Fill feature, is to type the first two values of your series into the first and second cells of a range.
+If you want Excel to recognise a series that is not a simple increment by 1, this can be done by typing the first two values of your series into the first and second cells of a range.
 Select both of these cells and again, drag the fill handle across the range to be filled.
 Excel will automatically recognise the pattern from the two initial cells and continue this across the selected range.
-Using this method, you can get Excel to fill cells by increments of any number (eg. 2, 4, 6, 8, ...).
+Using this method, you can get Excel to fill cells by increments or decrements of any number (e.g. 2, 4, 6, 8, ...).

-The Excel Autofill can happily handle data in more than one row or column.
-This is shown in the example below, in which cells A1 and A2 initially have numerical values 1 and 2, and cells B1 and B2 initially both have the numerical value 3.
+The Excel Autofill can also handle data in more than one row or column.
+This is shown in the example below, in which cells A1 and A2 have numeric values 1 and 2, and cells B1 and B2 both have the numeric value 3.

-For speed, you can Autofill a full column by double-clicking on the fill handle of a highlighted cell (or range of cells).
-If the cells below the highlighted cell (or range) has values in it, double clicking the fill handle causes the Autofill to fill down the current column until it encounters a blank cell.
+For speed, you can Autofill a column by double-clicking on the fill handle of a highlighted cell (or range of cells).
+If the cells below or adjacent to the highlighted cell (or range) contain values, double clicking the fill handle causes the Autofill to fill down the current column until it reaches the end of the current data range.